 The different “flavors” of custom reports in QuickBooks Online

 In the Reports section of your QuickBooks Online Dashboard, you’ll see that reporting is divided into three general categories:

 - Standard: The library of default reports available in QuickBooks Online, which are pre-populated with your data and ready to go!
 This is where you’ll find the typical financial reports you’ll need to run.

 - Custom Reports: A list of reports that you (or your team) have customized and saved.

 - Management Reports: Groups of reports that have a cover page, table of contents, and space for opening commentary and endnotes.
 There are 3 predefined management report templates in QBO.
 These are useful for any time that you need to dress up your reports for a specific audience.

-Overall, there are four basic types of reports available:
+Overall, our findings show that there are four basic types of reports available:

 - Transaction reports, which group transactional information in a variety of ways.
 This is the home of bread-and-butter reports like your P&L and Balance Sheet.

 - List reports, where you’ll find information on your Chart of Accounts, Products/Services list, Customer and Supplier lists.
 These are perfect if, for example, you’re looking for how to get a list of checks written in QuickBooks.